York University: Markham Campus

 In 2018, York University announced a proposal to construct a third campus in the City of Markham.
-The Government of Ontario supported to partially fund the construction and was announced by premier Doug Ford on 23 July 2020.
-The Markham Campus was due to open for the spring 2024 term, but officially opened in September 2024.
+The Government of Ontario supported to partially fund the construction and was announced by Premier Doug Ford on 23 July 2020.
+The Markham Campus was due to open in the second quarter of 2024, but officially opened in September 2024.

 The campus currently hosts over 1,000 students, with capacity projected to be up to 4,200 students over the next several years.
 Markham is the first public university campus in York Region.

 The campus hosts programs in arts and media, IT, liberal arts, environmental studies, engineering, science, and business.

 York University is projected to recover its capital investment in the new campus by 2038.